Chart Color Schemes

 Population growth drivers in Grovedale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of Grovedale is estimated at around 15,346.
+The estimated population of Grovedale is around 15,346 as of February 2026.
 This reflects an increase of 477 people since the 2021 Census, which reported a population of 14,869.
-The change was inferred from AreaSearch's estimation of the resident population at 15,197 following examination of ABS data released in June 2024 and an additional 48 validated new addresses since the Census date.
-This results in a density ratio of 2,158 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Grovedale has demonstrated resilient growth patterns with a compound annual growth rate of 4.0%.
-Population growth was primarily driven by interstate migration contributing approximately 69.0% of overall population gains during recent periods.
+The change is inferred from AreaSearch's estimation of the resident population at 15,197 in June 2024, along with 48 validated new addresses since the Census date.
+This results in a population density ratio of 2,158 persons per square kilometer, above the national average assessed by AreaSearch.
+Interstate migration contributed approximately 69.0% to Grovedale's recent population growth, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population